Let’s talk about making peg dolls!

 2. Martha Stewart Paint

 I really like the Martha Stewart acrylic paint.
-It goes on smooth and it’s thicker than some other choices which means you don’t need to use as many coats.
-Best of all, it doesn’t separate after over time like some of the other options.
+It goes on smooth and it’s thicker than some other choices which mean you don’t need to use as many coats.
+Best of all, it doesn’t separate over time like some of the other options.

 I wouldn’t buy this on Amazon because the prices on there seem overly inflated.
 It’s best to pick this up at your local Michaels or at Michaels online.

-I will say there are two drawbacks do this style of acrylic paint.
+I will say there are two drawbacks to this style of acrylic paint.

 - The thicker paint doesn’t make it ideal for tiny details.
 This paint is perfect for coverage, but a little thick for the tiny details you may want to add to your dolls.